hacksu/khe-revengeance/README.md

 [Install Node.js](https://nodejs.org/en), which will run our server-side code.
 Open the root directory of this repository in your terminal.
 Install [yarn](https://yarnpkg.com/), which will download the site's libraries, tools, and dependencies, by running `npm install -g yarn` in it.
 Install this project's specific dependencies by running `yarn install`.
 Then, run the project by inputting `yarn dev`.

+To add code this project, create a branch and make changes in it; then, to deploy your changes to https://dev.khe.io, merge them into the "dev-main" branch.
+To deploy changes to the real website, open a pull request for the "production" branch.

 # Why?

 The existing public site for KHE, which is written in Vue, is not in bad shape and mostly just needs a fresh coat of paint; so, I'm using it as a base with Vite as the build system responsible for it.
 The existing staff site for KHE is very old and written in AngularJS, so I think it should be mostly replaced with a Next.js project.
 Also, why not?